josephplpriest/pipeline_project/README.md

 ### Summary:

 * I learned there are a number of bots (which are not always obviously named) posting to various subreddits.
 Some sanctioned (automoderators) and some likely not (spamming crypto-subs, financial advice, other advertising).
-The most popular subreddits (by number of subscribers) do not exclusively get the most posts, due to the number of (likely) bots mentioned.
+The most popular subreddits (by number of subscribers) do not exclusively get the most posts, due to the number of (likely) bots.

 ```mermaid
 %%{init: {'theme': 'dark', "flowchart" : { "curve" : "basis" } } }%%